Monto - Eidsvold

 Monto - Eidsvold faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 12.2%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 12.2%, significantly lower than the Australian average of 30.4%.
 Bachelor degrees are most common at 9.6%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.1%).
-Trade and technical skills are prominent, with 36.9% of residents aged 15+ holding vocational credentials – advanced diplomas (7.6%) and certificates (29.3%).
+Vocational credentials are prevalent, with 36.9% of residents aged 15+ holding them, including advanced diplomas (7.6%) and certificates (29.3%).
+Educational participation is high at 26.9%, comprising primary education (11.5%), secondary education (9.9%), and tertiary education (2.4%).

-Educational participation is high, with 26.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.9% of residents currently enrolled in formal education.
 This includes 11.5% in primary education, 9.9% in secondary education, and 2.4% pursuing tertiary education.

 Frequently Asked Questions - Education